-Thomas (Tom) Wolf is Counsel with the Democracy Program, focusing on redistricting issues.
-Tom regularly participates as an amicus in partisan- and racial-gerrymandering cases before the United States Supreme Court and advises on litigation strategies for both state and federal courts.
+Thomas (Tom) Wolf is Counsel with the Democracy Program, focusing on the census and redistricting issues.
+Tom regularly participates as an amicus in cases before the United States Supreme Court and advises on strategies for both state and federal litigation.
 His articles and op-eds on gerrymandering and related topics have appeared in Time, The Los Angeles Times, The New York Daily News, SCOTUSblog, and other outlets.

-Prior to joining the Brennan Center, Tom was a litigation associate with the Supreme Court & Appellate group at Mayer Brown LLP, where his practice focused on constitutional law, federal preemption, and risk management.
+Prior to joining the Brennan Center, Tom was a member of the Supreme Court & Appellate group at Mayer Brown LLP, where his practice focused on constitutional law, federal preemption, and risk management.
 He began his legal career as a clerk for Senior Judge Guido Calabresi of the U.S. Court of Appeals for the Second Circuit.

 Tom is an alumnus of The Yale Law School, where he was Coker Fellow for constitutional law, and Obama for America, where he supported the campaign’s field organizing and political outreach efforts.
 Tom holds advanced degrees in Political Thought & Intellectual History from the University of Cambridge and Urban Development Planning from the Bartlett Faculty of University College London, which he attended as a Marshall Scholar.
 He graduated summa cum laude with an AB in History from Harvard.